Separating fact from fiction

 Never just assume that the generic life insurance supplied by your super fund is adequate.
-Always check to see what your level of cover includes – you may be surprised at how basic it is.
 Because everyone’s needs are different, make sure you’re getting the level of cover that’s exactly right for you.

 Myth #2 – It’s okay, I’ve got private health insurance

 If you’ve opted to purchase private health cover, good for you – there are many advantages.
 Whatever level of cover you choose, you’ve taken an important step in providing valuable protection for yourself and your loved ones against medical expenses associated with injury or illness.
 But private health cover doesn’t help you replace lost income, cover debts or provide financial security for your family if you should unexpectedly pass away or become unable to work through injury, illness or disablement.

 Will your private health policy cover the total costs of long-term treatment or post-injury rehabilitation?
 What happens if your recovery takes much longer than expected and your ability to provide for your family is affected?
 The best solution is a total protection plan that includes private health cover as well as adequate life insurance.
 Total and Permanent Disability Cover and Trauma Cover can easily be added to your standard life insurance for extra protection.
 Private health cover is great – but the protection it offers has clearly defined limits.